 U.K. social media age restrictions confirmed

-- A full ban for users under 16
+- A full ban on social media access for users under 16

 While the policy is aimed at protecting younger users, its impacts won’t stop there.
-Major platforms expected to fall under these rules include Facebook, Instagram, TikTok, X (formerly Twitter), and so on.
-Gaming and communication platforms like Discord are likely to be included as well.[4]
+Major platforms expected to fall under these rules include Facebook, Instagram, TikTok, X (formerly Twitter), YouTube, Snapchat, and Reddit.
+Gaming and communication platforms like Discord are likely to be included as well.

 Why a U.K. social media ban is a problem for everyone (not just kids)